 The Best Citi Credit Cards

-The Citi Simplicity card is great for someone looking for interest-free financing so they can pay off outstanding debt or make a big ticket purchase.
-It comes with no annual fee and 0% APR on balance transfers and purchases for 18 months.
+The Citi Simplicity® Card - No Late Fees Ever card is great for someone looking for interest-free financing so they can pay off outstanding debt or make a big ticket purchase.
+It comes with no annual fee and interest-free financing on balance transfers and purchases.

 - 3% foreign transaction fee